 Everyone’s different when it comes to how they approach the socialization of children (and themselves).
-Some parents get an early jump on the whole friend accruing process by arranging playdates for pre-verbal children, emphasizing social cues, and coaching their children with an eye toward preparing them to do well in school.
+Some parents get an early jump on social skills for kids and the whole friend-accruing process by arranging playdates for pre-verbal children, emphasizing social cues, and coaching their children with an eye toward preparing them to do well in school.
 Others parents prefer to lay back and see what happens if kids aren’t just aping mom and dad.
 Both approaches can work, but there are some socialization lessons that absolutely need to be taught by all parents.

 Most of these have to do with the importance of the Golden Rule and Golden Rule-inspiring behaviors like saying “please” and “thank you” and not biting.
 And getting a feel for how to get conversations started and then keep them going are important skills to develop as language skills advance.